Felicite Rwemarika: Early life and education

 Rwemarika's family left Rwanda during the Rwandan Revolution and resettled in the Democratic Republic of the Congo.
 She is one of 14 children.

 From 1985 to 1995, Rwemarika studied at the Mulago Hospital in Uganda and received a diploma in nursing.
 She went on to receive degrees in business administration.

 Career

 Rwemarika has founded two businesses, worked as a nurse, and served as country coordinator and chair of a non-governmental organization.
 She is also a speaker at the American University of Nigeria on unity and reconciliation through sport.

 Rwemarika is the founder, chair, and legal representative of the Association of Kigali Women in Sports (AKWOS), an organization dedicated to helping women who were victims of the 1994 Tutsi genocide through sports.
 She has played a role in various international women's sports organization, including the CECAFA Women Commission (2011), Rwanda National Olympic and Sports Committee (2013 - 2017), and Women's Football Commission in the Rwandan Football Federation (2017 - 2018).

 Honors

-Rwemarika was selected as and made an Ashoka Fellow in 2012.
-In 2015 she received an award from the Stars Foundation and from Girls Collective.
+Rwemarika was selected as an Ashoka Fellow in 2012.
+In 2015, she received an award from the Stars Foundation and from Girls Collective.
 In 2016, she received the IOC Award for Women and Sport on the African continent.